-Over the past few years, our mental health nursing team have incorporated sessions looking at the power of ‘narratives’.
+Over the past few years, our mental health nursing team has incorporated sessions looking at the power of ‘narratives’.
 Looking at developing awareness and appreciation of creative story writing, in particular poetry.
 We look at how this can offer an alternative medium for mental health nurses to consider using with clients in clinical practice.
 With the express purpose of seeing beyond the ‘activity’ itself and recognising its therapeutic value.
 These sessions coincide every year with National Poetry Day.
-This is the annual mass celebration which takes place on the first Thursday of October and encourages anyone to enjoy, discover and share poetry.
-This year theme was Vision.
+This is the annual mass celebration that takes place on the first Thursday of October and encourages anyone to enjoy, discover and share poetry.
+This year's theme was Vision.

 We start with a discussion and presentation on the potential uses of creative writing within mental health nursing.
-We recognise examples of many famous authors and poets who have struggled with their mental health, but found solace within the written word.
+We recognise examples of many famous authors and poets who have struggled with their mental health but found solace within the written word.
 We encourage our third-year mental health nursing students to try to create a piece of poetry and to experience first-hand how poetry can offer a deeper spiritual meaning to ourselves and the world around us.
 Here are some wonderful examples of this year’s poems from our students to inspire you to give it a go.